Old Testament Reading 2 Kings 2:1-2, 6-14

 Finally a third one says “I will follow you, Lord; but first let me go back and say goodbye to my family.”
 But Jesus again gives a seemingly harsh reply: “No one who puts a hand to the plow and looks back is fit for service in the kingdom of God.”
 Jesus seems to feel just as hostile to that “But first…” as Hawkeye was about the out of order instructions when working on that ticking bomb.

 You might remember other call stories in the Bible.
 How Jesus’ first disciples immediately left their nets and their boat by the lakeshore when Jesus said “come and follow me.”
-Perhaps you recall what Elisha did when Elijah threw his mantle over his shoulders as he was plowing a field with a pair of oxen.
+We read this morning about what Elisha did when Elijah threw his mantle over his shoulders as he was plowing a field with a pair of oxen.
 He was granted permission to kiss his family goodbye, but on the other hand – talk about burning your bridges – Elisha slaughtered the oxen he was ploughing with and used the wood of the Plow and Yokes to cook the meat, then fed the people before he left with Elijah – there was no going back from that!

 Commitment is the first principle I see in Jesus’ strange answers.
 He is on his way to Jerusalem and the cross.
 Just a few verses before in this same chapter of Luke Jesus had told his disciples: (Luke 9:22-24 NIV) “The Son of Man must suffer many things and be rejected by the elders, the chief priests and the teachers of the law, and he must be killed and on the third day be raised to life.”
 Then he said to them all: “Whoever wants to be my disciple must deny themselves and take up their cross daily and follow me.
 For whoever wants to save their life will lose it, but whoever loses their life for me will save it.”
 In view of those words, Jesus’ response to the first one moment of enthusiasm makes as little more sense: “Foxes have dens and birds have nests, but the Son of Man has no place to lay his head.”
 Jesus was warning the man that this was not a easy road was was on.